dougthor42/pynuget/README.rst

 1. Install the Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If you're savvy, you could use nginx instead.
+I am not savvy.

 .. code-block:: shell

     $ sudo apt install apache2
     $ sudo apt install libapache2-mod-wsgi-py3

 2. Create a Virtual Environment